-Originally published in The Buffalo News on June 19th, 2019
+Originally published in The Buffalo News

 I must admit that, until recently, I was unaware of the American celebration known as Juneteenth.
 I suspect the same holds true for other Americans.
 But given its history and meaning, it didn’t take long to get excited about this somewhat obscure celebration.